Bookworm100/PistolShrimpDB/Weekly Updates.md

 - Save or abandon changes made to the key value store in the running program without restarting the program (just type "save" or "abort"!)
 - Specify if they want to print the results of Select statements to an output, and if so, whether they want to use the terminal, a default file, or a specified file (given as a path) (notes on how this works is in Usage.md, which is coming soon!)

+##   Week 6:
+- The user can now print search results to a file!
+- When updating and deleting, only necessary lines of the file are read!

+## Week 7:
+The user can now:
+- Find rows in the key value store based on keys and values matching patterns that are similar in terms of edit distance!
+In other words, if you know there is a key or value that starts with, ends with, or contains some combination of characters, but you don't know the whole pattern, you can know to find it (using Find)!
+- As a note, the following forms are accepted:
+	1. VALUES (col=pattern1, col2=pattern2, col3=pattern3...)
+	2. VALUES (pattern1, pattern2, pattern3)
+	3. KEY AND VALUES (pattern1, pattern2, pattern3)
+	4. KEY (pattern1, pattern2,...)
+- Search through column types (now part of the Search option)
+- Specify to OR criteria (such as SELECT WHERE col=val OR col2=val2 OR col3=val3…)

+## Week 8:
+The user now:
+-Can input most JSON files which have tags meta and data at the top hierarchal level of the document.
+-Can trivially project items (such as SELECT col1, even if the column type itself is nested somewhere in the values) -Specify to AND/OR criteria (such as SELECT WHERE col=val AND/OR col2=val2 AND/OR col3=val3…)

+## Weeks 9+:
+The user now:
+-Can input most JSON files
+-rename columns
+-More efficiently select/delete/search/find items due to the way the keys are selected for while iterating through them -And restructuring makes the code easier to maintain!